fedir/fedir.github.com/_posts/2013-04-26-installing-chromelogger.md

 ---

 # The problem
-Sometimes You could need to debug.
+Sometimes You need to debug.
 It could happen in production, staging, or development.

 And sometimes You have no time to install and configure Zend Debugger, or XDebug.

 And, probably, You don't want to disturb other visitors of the website by Your debugging.

-So in this case, it's quite handy to use such tools of console debug, which sends data with the help of additional headers from the server.
-And Your browser interprets this data.
+So in this case, it's quite handy to use tools of console debugging, which sends data with the help of additional "invisible" data headers from the server to Your browser.

 # Solution
 One of such tools calls Chromlogger, it's an extension for Google Chrome browser.
 It's supports lots of languages and platforms : PHP, Python, Ruby, Node.js, .NET, Coldfusion.